abhishekori/cowinapp-filter-chrome-extention/README.md

 ## How to Install
 Follow the below steps
-1. Clone the repo to your machine
+1. Download/Clone the repo to your machine
 2. Go to chrome://extensions/ on your Chrome Browser
 3. Enable Developer Mode
 4. Click on "load package" button and select the folder which has manifest.json file